samfisherirl/EdgeGPT.ahk/README.md

 # EdgeGPT.ahk

-Working on converting python to ahkv2
+Working on converting EdgeGPT.py and BingChatAPI.cs to a pure autohotkey library.
+These libraries utilize Bing's public access with no cost or key required, utilizing ChatGPT-4

 ### convoID grab:
 ```python
             response = await client.get(